krasoffski/pytasks/README.md

 ## [Getting started with Python](getting_started_with_python.md)

-List of recommended literature according to your level and a piece of advice.
+List of recommended literature according to your level and a piece of advice from me.

 ## Introduction